jaiel666/TaskManager/README.md

 4. Start the PHP built-in server
    `php -S localhost:8000`
 5. Acces the project opening your web browser and go to `http://localhost:8000`

+## Database Structure
+This command exports the structure of a database without including any data - `mysqldump -u user -h localhost -p database > database.sql`